alecmuffett/eotk/README.md

   * `http_sub`
   * `http_ssl`

-On Linux, scripts are provided to compile these.
+On Linux, instructions are provided to help install, or scripts are provided to compile these.

 On OSX, these are available via Homebrew.